a4archit/ML-Journey/README.md

 # ML-Journey
-- In this repo I share my daily updates of my Machine Learning
+- In this repo I share my daily updates of my Machine Learning.

 - Course details:
 	- 132 Lectures on ML `Machine Learning` and related topics.